binxio/cfn-postgresql-user-provider/docs/PostgreSQLSchema.md

 # Custom::PostgreSQLSchema
-The `Custom::PostgreSQLSchema` resource creates a postgres schema and assign an owner
+The `Custom::PostgreSQLSchema` resource creates a postgres schema and assigns an owner

 ## Syntax